 We all want to raise kids who are happy, well adjusted, and, let’s face it – financially successful.
 But if you haven’t got your own financial life sorted out just yet, how do you make sure to teach kids smart money habits?

-T. Rowe Price, the popular investment firm, surveyed over 1,000 parents and adults and found parents have a huge effect on whether their kids have good or bad financial habits.
+T. Rowe Price, the popular investment firm, surveyed over 1,000 parents and adults and found parents have a massive effect on whether their kids have good or bad financial habits.

 Give an Allowance

 The best way to teach kids about money is to give them small amounts to control.
 Research has found, children who manage their own money have better money habits than those who don’t.
 You can give your kids a set amount each week.
 Or you can pay them for doing chores or tasks around the house.

 Decide on the amount you’ll give.
 When your children are younger, you can start with $3 a week.
 As they get older, you may want to double it to $6, and perhaps top out at $10 per week when they’re preteens.